amrvac/amrvac/doc/par.md

 `typedivbdiff='ind'` can be used.

 GLM-MHD mixed hyperbolic and parabolic dampening of the divB error using an additional scalar variable `Psi`.
-The algorithm of 'glm1' is described by Dedner et al. as _Equation (24)_ in
+The algorithm of 'glm' is described by Dedner et al. as _Equation (24)_ in
 _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.
-The 'glm2' is described by Derigs et al. in
-_Journal of Computational Physics 361, 420-467 (2018)_.
 You can choose 'lindejanhunen', 'lindepowel', or 'lindeglm' to use combined divb cleaning.

 ### Magnetic field splitting strategy {#par_MFS}